ayaghini/ayaghini.github.io/_posts/2020-05-04-RidleySense.markdown

 This project was initiated from a friend of mine Dr. Charles Constancon asking for a device that can measure stress and strain in structural elements of a mining equipment.

-Critically spread across key structural elements of the machine and fed into a live FEM model, the project aims at prolonging giant mining equipment Lifetime by continues monitoring of their status and triggering ML based notification to prevent excessive use and load.
+Critically spread across key structural elements of the machine and fed into a live FEA model, the project aims at prolonging giant mining equipment Lifetime by continues monitoring of their status and triggering ML based notification to prevent excessive use and load.

 The device measures, records and publishes following parameters:
 - acceleration in X, Y, and Z